lupyuen/lupyuen.github.io/src/wifi.md

 # Other Modules

+WiFi Functions make up __%29__ of the total Lines of Code in our Decompiled WiFi Firmware.

+_What's inside the other 71% of the Decompiled Code?_

+Let's run through the __Non-WiFi Functions in our Decompiled Firmware__...

+![Decompiled lines of code](https://lupyuen.github.io/images/wifi-loc7.png)

 TODO: BL602 HAL, BL602 Standard Driver, LWIP, MbedTLS, FreeRTOS, AliOS, AWS MQTT, AWS IoT

-![Decompiled lines of code](https://lupyuen.github.io/images/wifi-loc7.png)

-TODO

 ![GitHub Code Search](https://lupyuen.github.io/images/wifi-schedule.png)